 Block / Block Interaction

 This technique is best understood by looking at the example.
-In the middle and the middle-right blocks, the number 8 must be placed in one of the red cells.
+In the middle and the middle-left blocks, the number 8 must be placed in one of the red cells.
 This means, we can eliminate 8 from the upper and lower rows in the middle-right column.

 The example shows that row number 1 and row number 5 both have a cell in the same column containing only the candidate numbers 4 and 7.
 These two numbers appear as candidates in all of the other open cells in that column too, but since they are the only two candidates in rows 1 and 5, these two numbers cannot appear anywhere else in the row, thus you can remove them.
 In the example, the two candidate pairs circled in red, are the sole candidates.
 Since 4 and 7 must be placed in either of these two cells, all of the pairs circled in blue, can remove those numbers as candidates.
 In this puzzle, this means 1 becomes sole candidate in the second row; 2 becomes sole candidate in row 6; and thus, 6 is sole candidate for row number 4.